sulu/SuluContentBundle/UPGRADE.md

 ## 0.7.0

+### Route property name forced to `url`

+The `route` property requires now to be named `url` to make things easier accessible for different parts of the system.

 ### Add shadowLocale and shadowLocales fields

 To support shadow feature of sulu shadowLocale and shadowLocales fields need to be added to